 Brand Responsibly Manifesto: 7

 The goal of a strong brand is quick recognition and concise messages that will motivate your target audiences.
-With memorable messaging to support a strong identity design, the verbal and visual brand are defined.
+With memorable messaging, organized in a clear messaging hierarchy, to support a strong identity design, the verbal and visual brand are defined.

 Positioning is articulated through messaging

 Positioning is holding a place in the mind of your prospect.
 Defining what you stand for.
 What audiences can count on.
-What makes your product or service better, different, special, unique.
-With the foundation of clear positioning, a brand program will have long-term impact.
+It summarizes what makes your product or service better, different, special, unique.
+With the foundation of clear positioning articulated in a messaging hierarchy, a brand program will have long-term impact.
 Positioning unifies internal and external messages and adds energy and excitement to the visual system.

 Telling the story so audiences understand